-You can read about the roles and authorizations that are needed for the Editor on the SQL Server in the Roles and authorizations for databases (on page 21) chapter.
+You can read about the roles and authorizations that are required for Editor on the SQL Server in the Roles and authorizations for databases (on page 21) chapter.

 4.3.8 Runtime tests

 Use the driver simulation for Runtime tests.